 Sofie Hagen (@SOFIEHAGENDK)

-Hagen is also authored the book Happy Fat in which she shares how to remove ‘fatphobic influences’ and ‘self-acceptance in a world where judgement and discrimination are rife’.
+Hagen is also authored the book Happy Fat in which she shares how to remove ‘fatphobic influences’ and ‘self-acceptance in a world where judgment and discrimination are rife’.

 Celeste Barber (@CELESTEBARBER)

 Barber is an Australian comedian who parodies celebrity photoshoots and Instagram posts by recreating them in a completely real-life way.
 Her ‘fails’ copy the images but without all the added photoshop and unrealistic perfection.

 Celeste Barber would be a completely hilarious addition to your timeline.
 More importantly, though, she serves as an important reminder that celebrity photoshoots create unrealistic beauty standards which simply create undue pressure and stress on women.

 In 2013 Holiday started the #effyourbeautystandards trend on Instagram, a viral movement that called for people to defy, and redefine, traditional beauty standards.
 A list about body positivity simply wouldn’t be complete without her.

 Holliday describes herself as a ‘body positivity activist,’ who seeks to challenge the way we view the word ‘fat’.
 Speaking to Parade in 2014 she described fat as a ‘trigger’ word which ‘if you use it often enough, it simply describes another one of your qualities’.